symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

         }
     }

 .. note::

-    In contrast to previous examples you specify a class when calling ``find`` - this is because we need to be *sure* that the returned document is of class ``Site``.
+    In contrast to previous examples you specify a class when calling ``find`` - this is because you need to be *sure* that the returned document is of class ``Site``.

 Now test it out, visit: http://localhost:8000